Hajime Waki: Beginning of his career

 When he finished school, he decided to travel to the United States, to begin his first album recordings, where he received a lot of support from Honduran and Dominican people such as Sandy Jorge and the Rosario Brothers to start his professional career recording muisca bachata sung in Japanese.
 He sang along with Romeo Santos in 2015 during his tour when he gave his concert in Tegucigalpa.

 Present day

 Currently he has recorded music videos in Tokyo and seeks to promote his career in the United States composing in Spanish and Japanese, one of his characteristics as an artist is the Manga style art on his Album covers as in the one titled "Ultimo Adiós" (最後 の別 れ, Saigo no wakare).
+He is now working his music career in Japan.
+But not only he is in the music business, being CEO of his own company "Elysian".